Four Reasons to Host A Remote Cyber Tabletop Exercise

 A cyber tabletop exercise helps a business to evaluate if its best-laid plans will work in times of an actual disaster and if all key stakeholders will be able to do the things they’re supposed to do to ensure business continuity and rapid resumption of business operations.

-4 reasons why you should run your cyber incident management tabletop workshop remotely
+4 reasons why you should run a virtual tabletop exercise on Incident Response

 1. Emulates real-life: This one is indisputable.
 Have you ever had a disaster of any nature strike your organisation?
 Think back to that time.
 Was everyone involved in making critical decisions at that point available in office at the same time?
 Were all the key stakeholders even present in the country at that time, forget the office?
 Probably not.

 9 times out of 10 when your business is hit by a cyber-attack, your CEO, CISO and COO will probably not be in the same location and they may not even be in the same time zone.
 Critical decisions, however, don’t wait for anyone to congregate in the same place and they will have to be taken from different parts of the world if needed and within minutes.

 Real life will rarely allow everyone involved in the next steps of an attack to be in a room and around a table.
 So why obsess over conducting physical cyber tabletop exercises when, in reality, things will be absolutely different.
 Get real and accept the fact that if or when a cyber crisis or a ransomware attack does hit your workplace, you will be coordinating and liaising with your teammates remotely.
 So why not practice virtual cyber disaster response already?

 Download our Cyber Crisis Tabletop Exercise Checklist today to start building your virtual incident response capabilities.